+Criminal charges for fentanyl possession or distribution mean jail time.
 According to the National Institute on Drug Abuse, Pennsylvania saw a substantial increase in fentanyl overdose deaths between 2016 and 2017, with a rise of 16.9 percent.
 Since fentanyl and synthetic fentanyl drugs are highly addictive and deadly, it is no wonder why the State of Pennsylvania and the entire nation take the sale and possession of these drugs so seriously.

-Possession of fentanyl is often charged as a result of possession of heroin.
+Fentanyl possession is often charged as a result of possession of heroin.
 If you have been charged with fentanyl possession in Philadelphia, you need a Philadelphia criminal defense attorney who will protect your rights and fight to resolve your case as favorably as possible.
 Serious charges demand the help of a skilled legal team who will fight to defend your case.
 Call our office today to schedule a free consultation with attorney Lauren Wimmer.

 Fentanyl is an opioid drug.
 It works by attaching itself to the opioid receptors, which are the pain regulators in your body.
 This powerful class of drugs can cause euphoria, widespread numbness, and cause the brain to release endorphins.
 Because of these factors, opioids are highly addictive.
 While opioid drugs like fentanyl are used by some doctors to treat severe pain, they are illegal when not prescribed.